Kronifer/cj8-repo/README.md

 lint fails.
 It is required that you install it.
 If you want to check your lint at any time, simply run `poetry run task lint` and poetry will lint for you.
 If your lint fails in any pull request or commit, that pull request will not be merged, and if the commit is to main, it will be reverted, so be careful.

-## Level Creator
+# Notes

-The Level Creator file in the tools folder is part of the full game, but NOT the TUI.
-It is used to allow users to create custom levels.
+ - The Level Creator file in the tools folder was used for development purposes only.
+It was used to help us visualize the levels we wanted to make.
+It should not be considered a part of the TUI game.

-# Installing
+ - There are still multiple bugs that we were unable to fix before the deadline.

-To install _Packed_, clone the repository and run `poetry install`.
-The dependancies are now installed.
-To run the game, simply run `poetry run task start` in the project's root directory with a maximized or fullscreen terminal that supports color.
+ - For the full experience, please play in a full-sized terminal with support for colors.